Build Bogleheads Three Fund Portfolio With ETFs

 Either approach is fine, but don’t try to combine the two, or you’ll get a poor result.

 Personally, I never hedge or buy hedged products.
 I also believe it makes the investment less transparent and more susceptible to poor management because the managers have to buy risk protection actively.
-I don’t like my passive investment strategy to be tainted by this element of active investing.
-Also, you are hard-pressed to find the exact mythology the managers use for managing their currency risk.

 There are a ton of portfolios that you can build using European ETFs.
 As you can see from the table, most of the major asset classes are represented by European ETFs.